nst-guide/naip/README.md

   Download raw NAIP imagery for given geometry

 Options:
   --bbox TEXT                     Bounding box to download data for.
+Should be
-Should be west, south, east,
+                                  west, south, east, north.
-               north.
-  --file FILE  Geospatial file with geometry to download data for.
-Will
+  --file FILE                     Geospatial file with geometry to download
-               download all image tiles that intersect this geometry.
+                                  data for.
+Will download all image tiles that intersect this geometry.
 Must be a file format that GeoPandas can read.
+  -b, --buffer-dist FLOAT         Buffer to use around provided geometry.
+Only
+                                  used with --file argument.
+  --buffer-unit [mile|meter|kilometer]
+                                  Units for buffer.  [default: mile] --buffer-projection INTEGER     EPSG code for projection used when creating buffer.
+Coordinates must be in meters.
+                                  [default: 3488]
   --overwrite                     Re-download and overwrite existing files.
   --help                          Show this message and exit.
 ```

 This script calls the [National Map